Things to Remember

 What to Do/Say: Sort every new idea into one of three main buckets: The Opposite View (Why the common way doesn't work), The How-To Guide (The exact steps I used to solve it), or The Market Check (What the real numbers show).

 Quick Tip: If an idea doesn't fit a bucket, throw it out.
 This stops you from posting weak, general advice when you're just waiting for inspiration.
+Once your system is running, use analytics to identify which content buckets perform best and double down on those.

 Create Skeleton Drafts Fast (The Outline Sprint)